tobimd/colorparse/README.md

                         end of said file.
   -o, --overflow        make color codes overflow to other strings if the
                         previous one has not ended the color code.
-  -S SEP, --sep SEP     specify what to use to separate string arguments.
+  -s SEP, --sep SEP     specify what to use to separate string arguments.
-  -E END, --end END     specify what to use at the end of the resulting
+  -e END, --end END     specify what to use at the end of the resulting
                         formatted string
   -c, --codes           show the available color codes and exit.
   -v, --version         show the current version of this module and exit.